 About the Catalogue for Philanthropy

-Since 2003, the Catalogue has raised more than $40 million for our network of vetted charities.
-Every nonprofit in our network is evaluated for excellence by a team of over 120 local experts.
-They assess each organization for impact, community need and financial transparency.
+Since 2003, the Catalogue has raised more than $55 million for our network of local nonprofits.
+Every organization in our network is determined to be critical to the community by a team of over 170 volunteer community advocates.
+They review each organization's impact, the community need they address, and how they involve the community in their work.
+We also conduct financial reviews and site visits so you can support them with confidence.

-Created as a project of the Harman Family Foundation in 2003, the Catalogue for Philanthropy began out of a desire to help donors find and support community-based nonprofits – those with great programming and sound finances, but little visibility and limited capacity to tell their stories to a large audience.
-While national databases like Charity Navigator (2001) and Network for Good (2003) were beginning to emerge, there was still no source of vetted, trustworthy, smaller nonprofits (budgets < $4 million) – especially one that was local in focus.
+Created as a project of the Harman Family Foundation in 2003, the Catalogue for Philanthropy began out of a desire to strengthen local community and increase equity of access for small nonprofits while helping donors find and support community-based nonprofits – those with great local impact, but little visibility and limited capacity to tell their stories to a larger audience.
+While national databases like Charity Navigator (2001) were beginning to emerge, there was still no organized source of smaller nonprofits (budgets < $4 million) – especially one that was local in focus.